 Login to your Mobile Eye account and click the downloads button along the left navigation bar.
 After downloading, double click the file to launch the Mobile Eye Setup Wizard.

 The first screen of the setup wizard is the most important.
 You MUST enter your Organization ID so that your Wi-Fi performance data is directed to your instance in the cloud.

 Your Organization ID is in the ‘Welcome to Mobile Eye’ email you received from 7SIGNAL Support.

 Next, you’ll want to verify that you can see the device’s Wi-Fi performance data by logging into Mobile Eye and clicking the Devices menu along the left navigation bar.

-It generally takes about 5 or 10 minutes for the first data points from the client to appear.
+It generally takes about 10 minutes for the first data points from the client to appear.
 However, If you do not see the client device in the list, then click here for troubleshooting.